Can You Snorkel With Swim Goggles?

 Visually, dive masks are much larger than swim goggles.
 They cover your face from your forehead till the end of your nose.
 Several newer models cover your whole face to make it more comfortable to breathe.
 The edges of the mask have a seal to prevent water from seeping in.

 And just in case you were wondering, there are no specially designed goggles for snorkeling or scuba diving.
-While you can use a dive mask to swim, you cannot use swim goggles to snorkel.
+While you can use a dive or snorkeling mask to swim, you cannot use swim goggles to snorkel.

 The Watertight Seal

 When you’re out for a regular swim, your swim goggles are enough to prevent water from getting into your eyes.
-If you add a snorkel to that, the goggles won’t be able to maintain their grip.
+If you add a snorkel to that, the swimming goggles won’t be able to maintain their grip.